jeremybyron/resin.io/README.md

 For the software we have to do two things, first listen for notification of incoming SMS from Twilio and then use Google translation text to speech.

 For the first part Twilio made a great job providing lots of tutorials and example code.
 I used an example that creates a server on the Raspberry pi with Flask that waits for incoming SMS messages and replies with a SMS to the number.
 In our case we didn’t need to reply so I removed it from the code.
-Resin exposes only port 8080 and 80 so we modified the code to listen on port 8080.
+Resin exposes only port  80.

 ```python
 app = Flask(__name__)